 Celebrated soprano, Cecilia Violetta López, has been named one of opera’s “25 Rising Stars” by Opera News.
 The singing actress is praised for her “alluring voice and incredible range” (Washington Times).
 She has received accolades for her signature role of Violetta in La traviata, which she has performed many times throughout North America.
-Her début of the role was with Martina Arroyo Foundation’s prestigious summer festival, Prelude to Performance.
+Her debut of the role was with Martina Arroyo Foundation’s prestigious summer festival, Prelude to Performance.
 From this performance, critic James Jorden exclaimed “she is a Violetta fully-formed and, I think, ready for the great stages of the world.”
-She has also performed the role with Opera Tampa, Opera Idaho, Ash Lawn Opera, and in her company début with Virginia Opera.
-Ms. López also recently made her European début as Norina in Don Pasquale with Zomeropera in Belgium, for which Klassiek Centraal exclaimed: “She turns out to be the revelation of the show and wins over the audience with her funny rendition, irresistible charm, and [she is] natural in the different vocals.”
+She has also performed the role with Opera Tampa, Opera Idaho, Northern Lights Music Festival, Ash Lawn Opera, and in her company debuts with Virginia Opera, Opera Colorado and Minnesota Opera.
+Ms. López also recently made her European debut as Norina in Don Pasquale with Zomeropera in Belgium, for which Klassiek Centraal exclaimed: “She turns out to be the revelation of the show and wins over the audience with her funny rendition, irresistible charm, and [she is] natural in the different vocals.”

-Cecilia’s 2017-18 season engagements include multiple role débuts: Adina in L’elisir d’amore with Opera Idaho, Mimì in La bohème with Opera Orlando, Rosina in Il barbiere di Siviglia with Opera Tampa, Contessa in Le nozze di Figaro also with Opera Tampa, Hanna Glawari in The Merry Widow with Opera Saratoga, Lucy in Fellow Travelers with Prototype Opera Festival, and Rosalba in Florencia en el Amazonas with Florida Grand Opera.
-In addition to these débuts, she will reprise the role of Micaëla in Carmen with Madison Opera and will be a featured soloist in concerts with the Boise Philharmonic, Austin Opera, and the Bard SummerScape Music Festival.
+Ms. López’s 2017-18 season included many role debuts: Adina in L’elisir d’amore with Opera Idaho, Mimì in La bohème with Opera Orlando, Rosina in Il barbiere di Siviglia with Opera Tampa, Contessa in Le nozze di Figaro also with Opera Tampa, Hanna Glawari in The Merry Widow with Opera Saratoga, Lucy in Fellow Travelers with Prototype Opera Festival, and Rosalba in Florencia en el Amazonas with Florida Grand Opera.
+In addition to those debuts, she appeared as Micaëla in Carmen with Madison Opera and was a featured soloist in concerts with the Boise Philharmonic, Austin Opera, and the Bard SummerScape Music Festival.

 Ms. López was added to the roster of the Metropolitan Opera in their 2015 production of The Merry Widow.
 With an impressive repertoire of leading female roles, some highlights from recent seasons include the roles of Beatrice Russo in Il postino with Opera Saratoga, Fiordiligi in Così fan tutte with Opera Tampa, the title role of Suor Angelica with Opera San Luis Obispo, Magda in La rondine with Skylark Opera Theatre, Gilda in Rigoletto with Opera Idaho, and Zerlina in Don Giovanni with Opera Tampa and Opera Las Vegas.